tanishqiiitd/React-Weather/README.md

-# 🌦 WeatherSense — React Weather App
+# 🌦 React Weather App

 WeatherSense is a sleek and responsive weather application built with **React + Vite**.
 It fetches real-time weather data from the **OpenWeatherMap API** and demonstrates a full range of modern React features — from basic hooks to context, refs, and promise-based API handling.